matrix-org/synapse-user-restrictions/README.md

 # Synapse User Restrictions Module

-This module allows restricting users from performing actions such as creating rooms or sending invites.
+This module allows restricting users, that match given regular expressions, from performing actions such as creating rooms or sending invites.

 ## Installation